-Driving a vehicle while over the “middle alcohol limit” but not over the “high alcohol limit”, commonly called mid-range drink driving, is the charge which the Police will lay against a person who is found driving a vehicle with a blood alcohol concentration (BAC) of over 0.10% but under 0.15%.
-Mid-range drink driving is the second most serious drink driving offence under Queensland law and carries a maximum penalty of 6 months imprisonment and/or a 20 penalty unit fine for a first offence.
+Driving a vehicle while over the “middle alcohol limit” but not over the “high alcohol limit”, commonly called mid-range drink driving, is the charge police will lay against a person who is found driving a vehicle with a blood alcohol concentration (BAC) of over 0.10% but under 0.15%.
+Mid-range drink driving is the second most serious drink driving offence under Queensland law and carries a maximum penalty of 6 months imprisonment and/or 20 penalty units for a first offence.

-A second offence within 5 years attracts the same maximum penalty as a first offence, though a third or subsequent offence in that period, carries a maximum penalty of 9 months imprisonment and/or a 28 penalty unit fine.
+A second offence within 5 years attracts the same maximum penalty as a first offence, though a third or subsequent offence in that period, carries a maximum penalty of 9 months imprisonment and/or 28 penalty units.

 If more than one period of disqualification is imposed (for example for repeat offences), they must be served cumulatively (that is, each period of disqualification does not commence until the previous one has expired).

 People convicted of repeat mid-range drink driving are required to have an Alcohol Ignition Interlock device fitted to their nominated vehicle for a period of 12 months after they get their licence back.